munishm/bicep-workshop/README.md

 >If you have provisioned JSON templates before, You'll know it is non-trivial to write them so Bicep is a step to make it easier.

-More details about Bicep is available at [Github](https://github.com/Azure/bicep)
+Bicep project is maintained at [Github](https://github.com/Azure/bicep)

 # Bicep Workshop